ashmistalin/Mobile-Application-Development/listview/README.md

 Step 5: Design layout in activity_main.xml.

-Step 6: Get contacts details and Display details give in MainActivity file.
+Step 6: Get image details and Display details give in MainActivity file.

 Step 7: Save and run the application.